SAUSy-Lab/OpenTripPlanner_analysis/README.md

 ## Scripting OTP

 There are a couple ways to script OTP to perform batch routing analysis...
-1 - by storing it on disk
+1 - by storing it on disk.
-2 - by storing it on a local server
+2 - by storing it on a local server.
 Storing on disk allows for faster batch calculations, while storing on a local server can return a wider range of information.

 ###1 - graph on disk